intlify/vue-cli-plugin-i18n/README.md

 - **Default in prompt:** `false`
 - **Support project Vue version:** Vue 3 only

   Wheather use legacy mode API in Vue I18n.
-Default `No` in propmpt, for Vue 3 and Vue I18n v9 or later.
+Default `No` in prompt, for Vue 3 and Vue I18n v9 or later.

 ### `runtimeOnly`
 - **Type:** `boolean`